YaseminAkin/yod-ai-musicbox/README.md

 ```

 After running the commands, you can open the project on your browser by typing `http://localhost:5173/` in the address bar.

+## Usage
+You can upload an image of a music sheet to the application.
+The application will convert the image to musicxml and play the music.
+You can find note sheet images directly from the internet.
+We also add some note sheet examples into `/examples directory.

 ## Important Note
 We use `oemer` library to convert image to `musicxml`.
 It works on local without any problem.
 However, it does not work on server.